tz4678/ds-store-dump/README.md

 Requires Python >= 3.10.x.

-If you not Arch/Manjaro user install latest Python using [pyenv](https://github.com/pyenv/pyenv).
+If you are not Arch/Manjaro user install latest Python using [pyenv](https://github.com/pyenv/pyenv).

 ```bash
 # Install